Welcome to Dorenell Wind Farm

 Technology has moved on significantly since the original application was submitted and as there are a number of years before Dorenell can conect to the National Grid, this is the ideal time to look to maximise potential by redesigning the site.
 This will be known as a 'Variation and Extension' by Scottish Government, who will ultimately consider the application.
 The latest Community Open Days were held in the Cabrach and Dufftown on 17 and 19 June 2014.

-NEWS UPDATE: Applications for the redesign of Dorenell Wind Farm have now been submitted.
-For further information go to the news section.
-All the applicaiton documents are now available in the downloads section.
+JULY 2015 NEWS UPDATE: Further information to support the applications for the redesign of Dorenell Wind Farm has now been submitted for consultation.
+All of the application documents are now available in the downloads section.